 What is pH?pH stands for ‘potential hydrogen’ and it measures the amount of hydrogen in a solution.
 In other words, it tells us how acidic or alkaline a solution is by giving it a rating of 0-14.

-- pH rating 0-6: These solutions are considered acidic and have a high concentration of hydrogen ions.
+- pH rating 0-6: These cleaning chemicals are considered acidic and have a high concentration of hydrogen ions.
 A liquid with a pH level of 0 is highly acidic e.g. hydrochloric acid.

-- pH rating 7: A solution with a pH level of 7 is neutral e.g. water.
+- pH rating 7: A solution with a neutral pH e.g. water.

 - pH rating 8-14: These solutions are considered alkaline or basic and have a low concentration of hydrogen ions.
 A liquid with a pH level of 14 is highly alkaline e.g. liquid drain cleaner.

 Suggested reading: Check out this blog if you want to learn more about the pH scale and how it is measured.

 Understanding the pH level of different industrial cleaning detergents will make your commercial cleaning services more effective.
 It will also help you choose the best cleaning product for a specific job.

 Oil, grease, and fats are acidic which means alkaline cleaning agents are typically more effective at breaking them down and making them easier to remove.